 Getting there is half the fun

 Though Haiti is often defined by its challenges, this little island nation boasts natural beauty and a population of proud and passionate people ready to work hard to improve their lives.
 I am humbled and honored to walk with them.
-And beginning in late spring 2013, I’m taking the long way home — moving to Port-au-Prince and traveling across Haiti to work alongside farmers and those who care about them.
-This is not an office job.
-This is a calling, the chance to meet people where they are, where they work and struggle and triumph.
+Beginning in late spring 2013, I commenced on a journey the long way home — moving to Port-au-Prince and traveling across Haiti to work alongside farmers and those who care about them.
+It was a calling, the chance to meet people where they are, where they work and struggle and triumph.

 On this blog, you will find stories I find along the way.
 Some of these stories I will seek out, but I’m betting that the most marvelous ones will be those I stumble upon.